 The same trends are also visible in the UK.
 With the Brit awards no longer being divided into male and female categories, it is noticeable that the artist of the year nominees for this years 2023 Brit Awards were all male; Stormzy, Harry Styles, George Ezra, Fred and Central Cee.
 The album of the year category was similarly dominated by men, with Wet Leg the only female act in contention.

 Whilst the awards might represent the pinnacle of achievement, as you work down through pop music's hierarchy, female representation gets even worse.
 As research by the BBC in 2019 pointed out, the number of female acts credited on the best-selling hundred songs of the year was the same in 2018 as it was ten years earlier, yet the number of men credited over the same time period had risen by 50% mainly due to men collaborating with other male, rather than female, artists.

 “Ninety-one men or all-male groups were credited on the Official Chart Company's top 100 most popular songs of 2018 - compared with 30 female acts."

-This is not just a trend in mainstream music but also in specialist genres such as jazz.
-As Dr Sarah Raine comments in her report on the Cheltenham Jazz Festival, the second largest in the world, that despite their pledge to programme a 50/50 gender balanced schedule by 2022...
+This is not just a trend in popular mainstream music but also in specialist genres such as jazz.
+Dr Sarah Raine comments in her report on the Cheltenham Jazz Festival, the second largest in the world, that despite their pledge to programme a 50/50 gender balanced schedule by 2022...